 Forth and Tay windfarm proposal

-We have been working in partnership with RSPB Scotland for several years to help raise awareness, concern and, where appropriate, objections to the proposal.
+We have been working in partnership with RSPB Scotland for several years to help raise awareness and, where appropriate, objections to the proposal.

 Unfortunately, the appeal was successful.

 For the full blog post from RSPB Scotland click HERE.